nuclearnic/rails_opentracer/README.md

 # RailsOpentracer

-This gem instruments an application to be used with tracing client.
+This gem instruments an application to be used with a tracing client.
 At this stage it is configured to be used with Zipkin only, but this can be changed at a later stage.

 ## Installation